 The program was first established in 1998 as the Equest Therapeutic Riding Center by co-founders Nick and Sarah Armentrout.
 For thirteen years, the program served the community with first-rate equine-assisted activities and therapies to hundreds of children and adults with emotional, intellectual, and physical disabilities.
 From the staff to horses, facilities to the natural setting, Equest exemplified quality, innovation, and expertise.

-Looking through the lens of sustainability for the future years, a new business model emerged, and in 2011, Carlisle Academy Integrative Equine Therapy & Sports, LLC was launched building upon the success of Equest, while expanding into new areas of training and leadership and integrating traditional, adaptive, and and para-equestrian dressage education.
-Today the program continues on as Carlisle Academy at Spring Creek Farm, with a dedicated Equestrian Center, Therapy Center, and Retreat Center to meet a variety of charitable and educational needs as a valued community asset.
+Looking through the lens of sustainability for the future years, a new business model emerged, and in 2011, Carlisle Academy Integrative Equine Therapy & Sports, LLC was launched building upon the success of Equest, while expanding into new areas of training and leadership and providing inclusive traditional, adaptive, and para-equestrian education.
+Today Carlisle Academy continues to operate at Spring Creek Farm, with dedicated resources in the Equestrian Center, Therapy Center, and Retreat Center to meet a variety of charitable and educational needs as a valued community asset.